hamidralmasi/Protean/README.md

 ## Parsing the Results

-To read and parse the output files such as `fctOutFile` you can pass corresponding parameters to `results.sh` script which in turn calculated the desired evaluation metrics.
+To read and parse the output files such as `fctOutFile` you can pass corresponding parameters to `results.sh` script which in turn calculates the desired evaluation metrics.

 ## Citation
 ```bib